cloudcogsio/woocommerce-omnipay-powertranz-3ds2-gateway/README.md

 ## Requirements

-- PHP 7.4 or higher (PHP 8.x recommended)
+- PHP 8.0 or higher
 - WordPress 5.2 or higher
 - WooCommerce 4.9.2 or higher
 - SSL certificate (HTTPS) for your website